-We went back since the city playgrounds re-opened... and everything and everything is back... except the splashpad needs to get re-activated.
+We went back since the city playgrounds re-opened... and everything is open, including the splashpad.

 When we first started visiting, there was a pool at this Dunlavy Park.
 It was turned into a splashpad, which I prefer because it is easier to watch and the kids can run through the water year-round.
 (When it is re-activated, just look for the button to turn on the water!)